zetachang/opal-native/README.md

 ### Debug

-1. `Ctrl + Command + Z` to toggle menu, and select "Enable debugging".
+1. `Ctrl + Command + Z` to toggle dev menu, and select "Enable debugging".
 2. Open `http://localhost:8081/` in  Chrome or Safari to debug in inspector (haven't test in Firefox yet)
 3. For details, see [Debugging Tutorial of React Native](http://facebook.github.io/react-native/docs/debugging.html)